'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 One man claimed to have seen the girl in the Iraqi city of Mosul, living in a nice house and making up funny songs and poems.
 But most of the time, Farooqi heard nothing.

-"One moment, I felt like she's alive, the next moment, that feeling might be gone," he says.
+"One moment, I felt like she's alive — the next moment, that feeling might be gone," he says.
 "In a war zone, you never know.
 So I was always afraid.
 I had nightmares."

 Farooqi has coped by joining a support group run by Hayat, a counseling program for radicalized Germans and their families.

 He bonded with a small-town baker whose teenage daughter ran away to Syria to marry an ISIS fighter from the Leipzig area.
-He carpooled with a Turkish-German dad from Hamburg who suffered multiple heart attacks after his daughter married a fighter.
+He carpooled with a Turkish German dad from Hamburg who suffered multiple heart attacks after his daughter married a fighter.

 "We cry together, we laugh together," Farooqi says.
 "We stay together."